pasjohnj/AndroidDuckMapper/README.md

 AndroidDuckMapper
 =================
-A quick and dirty upload of my final project for CPS 251 at Washtenaw: Android programming.
+A quick and dirty upload of my final project for CPS 251 at Washtenaw Community College: Android programming.